Dave0097-hdz/-Dave0097-hdz/README.md

 <br><br>

-- :school: I am a `Junior` at Technological University of the Jungle).
+- :school: I am a `Junior` at Technological University of the Jungle.
 - :technologist: I love using Software as a solution for every `Problem`.
 - :student: I'm always learning about `Website` and `Mobile app Development`.
 - :nerd_face: Always `learning new things`.